Mia703/Mia703/README.md

 _Pronouns: She/her/hers_

-I am a computer science student and aspiring web developer 👩‍💻.
-I am obsessed with design and user interaction, so I create web sites and challenge myself with projects from [FrontEnd Mentor](https://www.frontendmentor.io/home).
+I am an ICT master's student and aspiring web developer 👩‍💻.
+I am obsessed with design and user interaction, so I create websites and challenge myself with inspiring projects.

 <div id="badges">